gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "But you could have said."

 Razi spread his hands.  "*La*, there is always much that could be said, and is not.
-And much that is said, that---"
+And much that is said, that—"

 The captain waved him into silence.
 "Don't get philosophical on me.
 Mind telling me what it is between you two?"